We Make Stuff: Play and MultiplatformTuesday 6 February, 2018 – Tuesday 6 February, 2018

 Burdall's Yard, 7A Anglo Terrace, Avon, Bath, BA1 5NH

-The event will consist firstly of three presentations that each delve into diverse ways in which playable media, namely gaming and apps, and new multi-platform storytelling approaches can be used to generate change and empower communities in a variety of contexts.
-These contexts span education in Latin America, gaming attractions, and questions of local place.
+The event will consist of presentations delving into different ways in which playable media – such as gaming and apps – and transmedia storytelling can be used to empower communities in different contexts, spanning education in Latin America, the UK’s political groups, and questions of public place in Lancaster.

 Presentations will be followed by a Q&A discussion panel.